eucrypt/unmarshal-docs/docs/parser/graphql.md

 Enabling GraphQL for your data is simple, just

-1. Head over to the parser section on your console.
+1. Head over to the parser section on your console and click on GraphQL in the side navigation bar.
-2. Click on the `Graph QL: Add new+` button under the add-ons section.
+2. Click on the GraphQL: Add New button.

 ![](../../images/parser/graphql/graphql_create_new.png)